minjo1234/TIL/3.Resource/CS/SAA/EC2.md

 	-  Allow all IAM users to change their own passwords
 	-  Require users to change their password after some time (password expiration)
 	- Prevent password re-use

+Multi Factor Authentication - MFA

+- Users have access to your account and can possibly